gamercade-io/gamercade_console/README.md

 ## FAQ

-We recommend reading the [FAQ](https://gamercade.io/faq) on the home page.
+We recommend reading the [FAQ](https://gamercade.io/faq) on our home page.

-# For Developers
+# Getting Started

 Follow these steps to get your first game project up and running.
 See the included resources for more information.
 Also consider making yourself comfortable with the [Api Reference](https://gamercade.io/docs/api-reference).